 6) William Livers Wills (1776/9 — 1819) was one of the younger children of John Baptist Wills, Sr. and Anne Livers.
 In addition to bearing his mother’s family name, he was probably named William for an ancestor on the Wills side.
-By the will of his grandmother Mary Livers (1794/96), he was to receive “one Negro boy to be delivered to him when he arrives to the age of twenty-one years.”
+By the will of his grandmother Mary Livers (written 1794), he was to receive “one Negro boy to be delivered to him when he arrives to the age of twenty-one years.”
 Based on the sequence of siblings named in that will we could estimate his birth in the range 1776-79.
 In 1800, Charles County court documents show that guardians were named for his brothers Charles and Frederick but not for William who was apparently of age then.

 We know of William’s children from the 1832 will of his sister Mary A. Wills: “I give and bequeath to my nephew and niece John and Juliana Wills, children of William Wills, one hundred dollars each, to be paid to them at the age of 21 years old or day of marriage.”

-Based on these children’s names, we can connect him to the William Wills who married Mary Thomas on 27 October 1817 in Feliciana Parish, Louisiana and had two children, John and Juliann, whose births are also attested in the local records.
+Based on these minor children’s names, we can connect him to the William Wills who married Mary Thomas on 27 October 1817 in Feliciana Parish, Louisiana and had two children, John and Juliann, whose births are also attested in the local records.
 William died on 10 Sept 1819 in St. Francisville, Feliciana Parish, before the birth of his daughter.

 William’s wife Mary Thomas (1799-1846) was the daughter of John Calliham Thomas and Mary Holloway of South Carolina.
 She was considerably younger than William and, soon after William’s death, she married John Huston Brown with whom she had several more children.
 The Brown Bible, copied by Miss Grace Cook, Baton Rouge, La., includes the births of the two Wills children.